 Who does this guide apply to?

-This guide applies to those who are submitting an application from inside the UK.
+This guide is relevant to those submitting their application from inside the UK.

-Therefore, if you are applying for one of the following types of visas, read on!
+Therefore, if you are applying for one of the following, this article will be relevant:

 - Other further leave to remain applications;